awpsec/awpdns/README.md

   -cloud, --cloud-enum  enumerate cloud resources
 ```

+setup

-git clone the repo
+1. git clone the repo

-run the setup.sh script to create virtual environment, and install requirements inside of it
+2. run the setup.sh script to create virtual environment, and install requirements inside of it

-add any API keys to the awpdns.conf config file
+3. add any API keys to the awpdns.conf config file

-activate the environment
+4. activate the environment

 run the tool: